 Medication Assisted Treatment for Alcohol Addiction

-Alcohol dependence and addiction is far more prevalent than opioid addiction.
+Now called Alcohol Use Disorder, alcohol dependence and addiction is far more prevalent than opioid addiction.

 The health related adverse effects of alocohol use take much longer to develop, and are not as eye-catching as those of opioid use.